guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 Essentially, syntax definitions consist of regular expressions used to find text, and more or less arbitrary, dot-separated strings called *scopes* or *scope names*.
-For every occurrence of a given regular expression, Sublime Text gives the matched text its corresponding *scope name*.
+For every occurrence of a given regular expression, Sublime Text gives the matching text its corresponding *scope name*.

 Prerequisites
 *************